cknitin/Job-Search/07 - Problem - Deep-Dive Story: SQL Performance Bottleneck.md

-"When dealing with SQL Server performance issues, especially with slow queries on large tables with millions of records, I approach optimization in layers:

-1. Query-Level Optimization

-Analyze execution plans (identify scans vs. seeks).

-Rewrite queries to use sargable predicates (avoid LIKE '%abc', functions on columns).

-Reduce use of SELECT *, fetch only required columns.

-2. Indexing Strategy

-Add covering indexes for frequently used queries.

-Use composite indexes in correct order.

-Periodically rebuild/reorganize fragmented indexes.

-Leverage filtered indexes for selective data.

-3. Database Design Improvements

-Partition large tables (range partitioning for date columns).

-Archive old data into separate tables or cold storage (Azure Blob, Data Lake).

-Use appropriate datatypes (avoid NVARCHAR(MAX) when NVARCHAR(100) is enough).

-4. Caching & Denormalization

-Cache frequent reads in Redis / In-Memory Cache.

-Pre-aggregate heavy queries into materialized views or summary tables.

-Use denormalization carefully for reporting scenarios.

-5. Concurrency & Locking

-Optimize isolation levels (use READ COMMITTED SNAPSHOT to reduce blocking).

-Batch updates/deletes instead of running huge transactions.

-6. Monitoring & Tools

-Use SQL Profiler / Extended Events for tracing bottlenecks.

-Track slow queries in Azure SQL Insights / Query Store.

-"For example, in my last project, we had a table with 50M+ records where reporting queries were very slow.
-I partitioned the table by month and created a covering index on (UserId, CreatedDate).
-Query time dropped from 40 seconds to under 3 seconds.
-We also cached top 10 reports in Redis, reducing DB load by 70%."

-🚀 Tips to Impress

-Don’t just say “I’ll add indexes” → That sounds junior.

-Show layered thinking (query → index → partition → caching → monitoring).

-Always end with a real-world example → it proves you’ve done it.

 Perfect 👍 — let’s take **SQL performance bottleneck** as a **deep-dive case study** because it’s very common and interviewers like when you explain it step by step like a real story.